-During your consultation our surgeon will discuss the specific details of the procedure.
+During your consultation our surgeon will discuss the specific details of the procedure and provide a cost estimate.
 Your past medical history will be reviewed along with a physical examination.
 The surgeon will make specific recommendations concerning the procedure and approach.
 A rhinoplasty is generally an outpatient procedure.
 It can be performed either in our AAAASF accredited in office OR or in the outpatient area of the hospital.
 You should be able to return to work within 7 to 10 days, depending on the level of activity required for your job.
 We look forward to answering all of your questions and making sure you are an educated, confident patient when considering rhinoplasty.

 "Dr Zwiren, I would like to thank you so much for changing my life!
 I had rhinoplasty/septoplasty and breast augmentation on Jan 12 and am extremely pleased already with the results.
 I LOVE my new face (and chest)!
 You are very professional and thorough.
 I was very prepared and you were kind and explained everything that would need to be covered from beginning to end.
 I will recommend your services to anyone who is considering cosmetic surgery.
 Thanks again, so much!
 Also: Thank you to the staff and nurses at Prima, you all were very patient and kind to me and willing to help me and answer any questions I had.
 God bless you all!"- ft / Office Visit / Feb 10, 2014